f2brossi/dump-ekl/README.md

 1. Install Ansible and [Vagrant Cloud Provider](https://github.com/ggiamarchi/vagrant-openstack-provider).

-2. Set in your .bashrc all the Openstack variables OS_USERNAME, OS_PASSWORD, OS_TENANT, OS_FLOATING_IP etc.. used within the Vagrantfile
+2. Set your .bashrc with the needed Openstack variables OS_USERNAME, OS_PASSWORD, OS_TENANT, OS_FLOATING_IP etc.. used within the Vagrantfile.

 ### Quick Start

-$`./deploy.sh  (set the ip address of your vm and execute vagrant up --provider=openstack)
+$`./deploy.sh  (set the ip address of the vm and then execute vagrant up )

 Take a coffee and after three minutes get your centralized logging server up and running!

 Browse **https://@IPOrFqdn** and enter your login/mdp (see nginx-install.yml )!

-Under what the Playbook will do:
+Hereunder is what the Playbook will do:

 1. Setup java8